 Applications are open now.
 Interested teams must submit one application.
 They will need the following information for both the foster program and the joint squad program:

 A joint team may be comprised of squads from more than one region.
-However, inter-region collaborations will only be considered in areas that are adjacent to the boundaries of USQ regions.
-In the case of inter-region collaborations, teams in the foster program must compete in the regional championship of the established club, unless a team applies for a regional transfer waiver.
-Teams in the joint team program will be assigned a region after their application has been approved, essentially going through the regional transfer waiver process.
+Teams in a joint team program will be assigned a region after their application has been approved, essentially going through the regional transfer waiver process.
 They may submit a request for a particular region within their application.

 APPLICATION MATERIALS FOR FOSTER PROGRAM

-The established club must include an essay of at least 250 words that speaks to why they are a good candidate to help develop another squad.
-The established club must also include a letter of reference from their USQ regional coordinator.
-The new squad must include an essay of at least 250 words that describes how they will grow the quidditch program at their own school.
+The established club must include an essay of at least 500 words that speaks to why they are a good candidate to help develop another squad.
+The new squad must include an essay of at least 250 words that describes how they will attempt to grow the quidditch program at their own school.